tillepille/raspi-node-433-api/readme.md

 On default this runs on Port 8080, modify the server.js if you want to use something else.
 To work properly you need to set the following attributes:

-* family -> `elro` or `inter`. inter works for Intertechno devices with two wheels on the back.
+* sys -> `elro` or `inter`. inter works for Intertechno devices with two wheels on the back.
 (2x 1-16 resp.
 A-F, 1-16). elro should work for the cheapest 433MHz Outlets you can find.
 They have 10 dip switches you can use with binary numbering.
-* familyCode -> depends on family.
+* family -> depends on family.
 First wheel or first 5 dip switches.See examples below
-* switchcode -> Second wheel or last 5 dip switches.
+* switchCode -> Second wheel or last 5 dip switches.
 * onOff -> **1 : switch on, 0 : switch off, 2 : get current status of switch**

 *Note: onOff=2 returns 1 if the switch is on or 0 if the switch is off.
 This can be used by homebridge to tell, if the switch is on or not, so the displaying is more reliable.*